FridaWikell/kalmar-stadsmission/README.md

 ![Screenshot of navigation bar with logo to the left, Home - About - Get involved to the right](doc/header-image.webp)

-It's located in all pages, making it possible to navigate to Home, About and Get involved page at all times.
+It's located at the top of all pages, making it possible to navigate to the Home, About and Get involved pages at all times.
 The navigation bar is identical in each page, making it easy to navigate and recognize all pages.

 #### The landing page image

 ![Screenshot of landing page image, two holding hands](doc/landing-page-img.webp)

-This image will give the user a feeling of welcome and a feeling that we care about each other at this page.
+This image will give the user a welcoming feeling and a feeling that we care about each other on this site.

-#### Help us give a helping hand section
+#### Help us to give a helping hand section

 ![Screenshot of a introduction to Kalmar Stadsmission in three columns](doc/help-us-give.webp)